 The inferior thoracic aperture is irregular in shape and is more oblique and much larger than the superior thoracic aperture.
 The diaphragm occupies and closes the inferior thoracic aperture, thereby separating ...

-Thoracic manifestations of both ulcerative colitis and Crohn's disease can be variable and can't be used to differentiate between these entities.
+Thoracic manifestations of both ulcerative colitis and Crohn disease can be variable and cannot be used to differentiate between these entities.

 While the term bronchiolitis in itself implies "inflammation" of the bronchioles by definition, some authors group the term inflammatory bronchiolitis as a specific group in terms of imaging as distinct from the more fibrotic - constrictive type 1.

 Conditions that are described under this inclu...